 The Right-to-Know Unit is the coordinating body of Underground Utilities Enforcement action.
 The Unit serves as the administrative and enforcement arm of explosives regulations.

-Total Tier Two filing fees collected from January through December 2011 were \$488,406.00.
+Total Tier Two filing fees collected for the 2012 filing year were \$ 502,720.00.

 The following table provides comparative data on number of facilities filing and fees collected since 1998.